pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 REPS changes the rules.
 If you qualify, your rental losses become "non-passive," meaning they can offset **unlimited** active income.
 Combined with Cost Segregation and Bonus Depreciation, this can result in paying **zero** federal income tax, even with a high six-figure or seven-figure income.

-For the Legacy Codex, achieving and maintaining REPS is a strategic imperative.
+For Legacy Codex, achieving and maintaining REPS is a strategic imperative.
 This chapter details the strict requirements, documentation systems, and audit defense strategies needed to secure this powerful tax benefit.

 ---